Uniqueness and Zeroth-Order Analysis of Weak Solutions to the Non-cutoff Boltzmann equation: The hypoellipticity method

-for all $v\in\R^d$ (note that we didn't use \eqref{esDenoD1}).
-Therefore, by the Marcinkiewicz multiplier theorem (which utilizes only the first-order derivative in every direction; see, for instance \cite[Corollary 6.2.5]{Grafakos2014}), we deduce that, for any $p\in(1,\infty)$, the $L^p$ multiplier norms of $\bar{m}_{f,i}$ (given in \eqref{m0Def} and \eqref{m1b}) on $L^p_{t,x}$ satisfy (recall that $\om=\om_02^{\al j}$)
+Therefore, by the Marcinkiewicz multiplier theorem (which utilizes only the first-order derivative in every direction; see, for instance \cite[Corollary 6.2.5]{Grafakos2014}), we deduce that, for any $p\in(1,\infty)$, the $L^p_{t,x}$ multiplier norms of $m_f,m_g$ and $m'_f,m'_g$ (given by \eqref{m0Def} and \eqref{m1a}) satisfy